apache/trafficserver/doc/admin-guide/files/records.yaml.en.rst

    code of ENHANCE_YOUR_CALM.
 If this is set to 0, the limit logic is disabled.
    This limit only will be enforced if :ts:cv:`proxy.config.http2.stream_priority_enabled` is set to 1.
+   Any negative value configures no limit to the number of PRIORITY frames received.

 .. ts:cv:: CONFIG proxy.config.http2.max_rst_stream_frames_per_minute INT 200
    :reloadable: